AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

 ## Advanced search {#scope}

-AEM provides various methods like filters that apply to the searched assets, to help you locate the desired assets faster.
+[!DNL Experience Manager] provides various methods like filters that apply to the searched assets, to help you locate the desired assets faster.
 A few commonly used methods are described below.
 Some [illustrated examples](#samples) are shared below.

 **Search for files or folders**: In the search results, see either files, folders, or both.
 From **[!UICONTROL Filters]** panel, you can select the appropriate option.
 See [search interface](#searchui).